Individual Courses Available

 First Course in Medical Herbalism (Beginning to Intermediate)

-Fundamentals of Herbal Actions and Formulation (Intermediate)
+Fundamentals of Herbal Actions and Formulation (Intermediate to Advanced)

-Vitalist Therapeutics and Acute Symptoms (Intermediate)
+Vitalist Therapeutics and Acute Symptoms (Intermediate to Advanced)

-Adverse Effects of Common Herbs (Intermediate)
+Adverse Effects of Common Herbs (Intermediate to Advanced)

 Insulin Resistance: Pathophysiology and Natural Therapeutics (Intermediate/Advanced)